Hongj2/advanced-hashes-hashketball-online-web-prework/README.md

   * `:players`
 * The `:team_name` key points to a string of the team name.
 * The `:colors` key points to an array of strings that are that team's colors.
 * The `:players` key points to a hash of players whose names (as strings) are the keys to a hash containing their stats.
 The values for each player's names and their stats can be found in the table below.
-The stats keys should be formatted like this:
+The stats keys

+Use the following data to populate your `game_hash` as outlined above.
+Remember to run `learn` to see what the tests expect. should be formatted like this:
     * `:number`
     * `:shoe`
     * `:points`